Netcracker/KubeMarine/documentation/Installation.md

 The values from this parameter also override the values from the `values_file` parameter.
 This parameter is optional.

+The `values_stdin` parameter specifies the YAML formatted values for the chart that are passed to the "helm" executable via stdin.
+The values from this parameter have the highest priority.
+This parameter is optional.

 The `namespace` parameter specifies the cloud namespace where chart should be installed.
 This parameter is optional.

 The `release` parameter specifies target Helm release.
 The parameter is optional and is equal to chart name by default.